What is Cleft Lip and Alveolus (CLA)? Understanding Your Baby's Diagnosis

 This page provides educational information about Cleft Lip and Alveolus (CLA).
 Always consult your child's pediatric specialist or cleft care team for specific medical advice and treatment planning.

-Get notified when new research about Cleft lip and alveolus is published.
+Get notified when new evidence is published on Cleft lip and alveolus.